 Formal Heritage Protection

 If a property is legally protected through a Heritage Designation Bylaw, Conservation Covenant or Heritage Revitalization Agreement, the protection tool will be listed on Title, which you can acquire from the BC Land Title and Survey Authority.
-If a building is in the Queen's Park neighbourhood, it may be part of the Heritage Conservation Area.
+If a building is in the Queen's Park neighbourhood, it may be protected under the Heritage Conservation Area.

-If your property is listed on the Heritage Register, it is not legally protected.
+If the property is listed on the Heritage Register or Inventory, it is not legally protected.
 However, it means that the property has been recognized by the City as having heritage value to the community.

 As the owner of a heritage property in New Westminster, you are encouraged to work with City Staff to retain and protect it, while ensuring its use, density and function are the best they can be.

 A quick check of the City’s online map (where you can download a site report) will identify the age of the building and if your property is listed on the Heritage Register or if it is protected heritage property.
 Below are a few guides so you can learn more about working with a heritage building: